Need a chocolate fix?! Try my easy Chocolate Bread. A delicious homemade cake that’s quick, easy and oh-so-chocolately! No electric mixer needed.

 How to make Chocolate Bread

-- This is an easy mix and stir recipe.
-You don’t need an electric mixer.
+This is an easy mix and stir recipe.
+You don’t even need an electric mixer.
+Here’s how to make it in four simple steps – detailed instructions are included in the recipe card below.

-- Bake Chocolate Bread until a skewer inserted in the middle comes out clean, around 45-50 minutes.
+- Bake chocolate bread for 40-45 minutes or until a skewer inserted in the middle comes out clean.

 Did you make this recipe?
 Don’t forget to rate the recipe and leave a comment below.
 Hungry for more?
 Join me on Instagram, Facebook, Pinterest and Twitter for more amazing recipe ideas.